Onto-Med/top-deployment/docs/index.md

 ---

-The TOP Framework enables users to model phenotypes according to the [Core Ontology of Phenotypes](https://github.com/Onto-Med/COP).
-It also includes a custom reasoning engine and query service for classification of individual data and searching in data repositories (e.g., Health Data Stores).
+The TOP Framework enables users to model phenotypes according to the [Core Ontology of Phenotyping](https://github.com/Onto-Med/COP).
+It includes a custom reasoning engine and query service for classification of individual data and searching in data repositories (e.g., Health Data Stores).
+In addition, it provides functionalities for searching in medical documents by integrating [Elasticsearch](https://www.elastic.co/elasticsearch/) and [Concept Graphs](https://github.com/Onto-Med/concept-graphs).

 ## State of the Project
-The TOP Framework is currently under heavy development.
-Usage in a production environment is not yet recommended.
+The TOP Framework is currently under active development.
+We try to provide a stable and backwards-compatible version of the framework with each release.

 A public demo instance is available at: https://top.imise.uni-leipzig.de